Azure/Industrial-IoT/docs/opc-publisher/messageformats.md

 ### Standards compliance

 OPC Publisher 2.9 and above supports strict adherence to Part 6 and Part 14 of the OPC UA specification when it comes to network message encoding.
 To enable strict mode use the `-c` or `--strict` [command line](./commandline.md) option.
-For backwards compatibilty this option is off by default.
+For backwards compatibility this option is off by default.

 > It is highly recommended to always run OPC Publisher with strict adherence turned on.
 Strict mode is continuously adjusted as we do interoperability testing and parts of the standard are clarified.